 One thing I never knew about HK Milk Tea was that it takes 15 minutes to boil the tea concentrate.
 Therefore, it is key to keep the tea steeping at a consistent boil.
 If the boil is too rapid, too much water is boiled away, but not enough and the tea base is too diluted.
 During the live session, we all had an opportunity to show Yan how rapidly our water was boiling which was a useful starting point.
 I ended up boiling away too much water, and I was left with half the amount I was supposed to have.
 Thankfully, all I had to do was top off the missing amount!
 With my concentration, I made my first HK milk tea and also a lemon HK tea and both tasted great and were exactly what I get at Cha Chaan Teng!

 Blend No. 1: The dry blend was made of fine tea leaves with an earthy and cocoa smell.
 The concentrate had a brisk, earthy, and woody taste.
-After adding the condensed milk, the HK Milk Tea was brisk, earthy, roasted, and woody and the creamy notes of the condensed milk shined through.
+After adding the evaporated milk, the HK Milk Tea was brisk, earthy, roasted, and woody and the creamy notes of the evaporated milk shined through.

 Overall, I found the HK Milk Tea workshop useful as each step of how to make the tea was presented in a digestible manner.
 I liked that the workshop also came with tools and three tea blends and that there were even suggestions for a non-dairy version.
 This was a great workshop and I am glad I attended!
 There will definitely be more HK Milk Tea in the future (4/5 rating).